What Is an AI Copilot?

 - You want to stay in control and approve each change

-- The workflow is repetitive enough that suggestions save time
+- The workflow is repetitive enough that suggestions actually save time

 Consider agents or automation when: